 Jump to:Page Content

-Over the past nine months, a team from the Center for International Development has collaborated with the Dominican government to develop a strategy to create a highly-productive, internationally competitive economy.
+From 2010-2011, a team from the Center for International Development collaborated with the Dominican government to develop a strategy to create a highly-productive, internationally competitive economy.
 With a vision for 2030, this team of scholars, practitioners, and government agencies hopes to revitalize the Dominican economy, promoting inclusive growth and sustainable human development.

 The CID faculty team advised on a growth strategy based on diversification and development of the tradable sector.
 The five-tiered approach focuses on education, exports, fiscal reform, financial architecture, and development along the Haitian border, culminating in overall economic growth, job creation, demographic transitions, and restructured formal sectors.